openshift-labs/learn-katacoda/workshops/workshop-1/10-deploying-applications-with-templates.md

 As a final exercise, look at the template that was used to create the resources for our ``mlbparks-py`` application.

+First get the description of the template.

+``oc describe template/mlbparks-py``{{execute}}

+This will display what parameters the template accepts.

+You can then look at the raw definition of the template by running:

 ``oc get template mlbparks-py -o yaml``{{execute}}